nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Creates a new tag and replaces the old tag with the new one.
     * Pros: Prevents direct access into the information of a tag.
     * Cons: Tedious.
-Necessary to manually change the old tag in every person and every task.
+Necessary to manually change the old tag in every contact and every task.

 * **Alternative 2:** Change the tag's name.
     * Pros: Easy to implement.